 In recent years, TauTona’s gold output has dropped considerably, from 13,437 grams (474 oz) in 2006 to 5,358 grams (189 oz) in 2012, at least partially due to increased seismic activity halting production and necessitating a review of mining practices.
 Luckily, the price of gold has largely increased since 2006.

-Anthony recently began experimenting with blogging.
-He also hopes to contribute more Listverse articles.
+Anthony is new to writing.
+He hopes to contribute more Listverse articles.